 Also known as "America's attic," for its spectacular collection of nearly 154 million artifacts, the Smithsonian Institution is one of the the world's largest museum complexes and research organizations.
 The administrative office of the esteemed institution is housed in a magnificent red sandstone 'castle', that also houses a visitor information area and research chambers.
 Within this building is also the final resting place of the Smithsonian Institution's founder, James Smithson, with his tomb being preserved in the crypt in the north entrance.
 Apart from the main building, the institution features as many as 17 museums and galleries within its sprawling complex that represent exhibits across the myriad fields of science, history, zoology, and art.
 Some of the most notable Smithsonian landmarks include the Natural History Museum and the African American Museum.

-The International Spy Museum provides a unique glimpse into the innovative world of espionage and its impact throughout history and present day.
-The state of the art exhibits includes artifacts and spy stories from all over the world.
-The museum showcases espionage artifacts from the 21st century to as far back as the Greek empire.
-Visitors can also be a part of a movie setup and play the part of a spy, by solving puzzles and overcoming obstacles.
-During your visit to the museum, you'll adopt a cover identity and then lead into the briefing room to learn about the life of a spy.
+The International Spy Museum provides a unique glimpse into the thrilling world of espionage and its impact throughout history and present day.
+The museum showcases espionage artifacts from the 21st century to as far back as the Greek Empire.
+Visitors get the chance to be a part of a movie setup and play the role of a heroic spy, who solves puzzles and overcomes obstacles.
+During your visit to the museum, you're made to adopt a cover identity and led into a briefing room, where you learn about the life of a spy.
 Highly interactive, informative and fun, a visit to this museum is well worth the price.

 A one-of-a-kind museum and play center for kids, KID Museum is a place where kids and parents can indulge in a host of educational and recreational activities.
 Through a number of interactive installations and workshops, this museum makes learning a lot more fun.
 From science and mechanics, to art, history and culture, each topic is brushed upon with a touch of excitement and liveliness.
 Various activities and events are also organised here, wherein kids can get a more in-depth understanding of a vast array of topics.